-ISS, the cleaning contactors, are overseen by the Assistant Director of Operations at Papworth and also have a Regional Contracts Manager who visits the site regularly; together they oversee the cleaning contract.
+ISS, the cleaning contactors, are overseen by the Associate Director of Estates & Facilities from Papworth and the ISS Regional Contracts Manager who visits the site regularly; together they oversee the cleaning contract.
 These managers also support the supervisors on a day to day basis.